The Exterminator

-The Exterminator is a 1980 American vigilante action film written and directed by James Glickenhaus.
-It stars Robert Ginty as Vietnam War veteran John Eastland, also known as "The Exterminator".
-When a group of thugs paralyze his friend, Eastland becomes a vigilante, embarking on a mission to cleanse New York of organized crime.
-The film also stars Samantha Eggar, Christopher George and Steve James.
-It has gained a cult following since its release.
+The Exterminator is a 1980 American vigilante action film written and directed by James Glickenhaus and starring Christopher George, Samantha Eggar, and Robert Ginty.
+Ginty plays John Eastland, a Vietnam veteran who turns vigilante when his employer gets shaken down by the Mafia and his best friend, a fellow veteran who once saved his life in combat, is left paralyzed by a street gang.
+George plays a detective who is actively pursuing Eastland.

+The film, particularly the grisly methods employed by Eastland to coerce criminals, drew outrage from critics.
+However, it was an independent hit, generating $30 to $35 million in total revenue.
+It gave Ginty, until then best known as a supporting player in mainstream fare, a second career as an exploitation leading man, and marked the breakthrough of African-American actor Steve James.
+It is also considered an early example of the vetsploitation subgenre.

 Plot

 During a firefight in Vietnam, U.S. soldiers John Eastland and his best friend, Michael Jefferson, are captured by the Viet Cong.
 They are tied to wooden stakes with several other men, and tortured for information.
 When Eastland refuses to answer, the VC commander decapitates the soldier beside him with a machete.
 Jefferson escapes moments later, kills the remaining VC soldiers, and unties Eastland, who then kills the commander.

 The film then shifts to New York, where Eastland and Jefferson work in a warehouse.
 One day, Eastland catches a group of thugs, called the Ghetto Ghouls, trying to steal beer.
 He is attacked, but Jefferson comes to his aid.
-They defeat them, but the gang return to cripple Jefferson, gouging his spine with a meat hook.
+They defeat them, but the gang return to cripple Jefferson, damaging his spine with a meat hook.
 Eastland, after this incident, captures and interrogates one of the gang members with a flamethrower.
 He then attacks the gang's base of operations with his rifle, shooting one gang member and leaving two others tied up in a basement (also shooting one of them afterwards), which is full of hungry rats.

 Eastland's justice doesn't end there.
 The warehouse where he works has been forced into paying protection money.
 Gino Pontivini, the mob boss behind the scheme, has even taxed the workers' paychecks.
 Eastland kidnaps Pontivini, and chains him above an industrial meat grinder.
 Eastland then demands information to get to Pontivini's safe, which Pontivini reluctantly gives.
 Eastland barely survives an attack by Pontivini's Dobermann, so upon returning, he lowers Pontivini into the grinder for lying about the dog.
 Jefferson and his family are given Pontivini's money to help pay their bills.